 Industrial Technology (Stage 6)

 Industrial Technology provides students with the opportunity to develop their knowledge and understanding of either the Metals and Engineering Industry or the Timber Products and Furniture Industry.
-Through a process of observing and analysing industry practice and through personal practical experiences, students develop a broad range of skills and knowledge related the industry.
+Through a process of observing and analysing industry practice and through personal practical experiences, students develop a broad range of skills and knowledge related to the industry.
 The course highlights the importance of design, management and production through the production of practical projects.
 Students select and apply appropriate design, management and production skills in the development of a Major Project that is marked externally.

 Engineering Studies (Stage 6)